Transfer Money to Germany & from Germany

-As expats living in Germany might face this problem a lot when transferring money to their home country or from their home country, let us take a look at the 2 options you have when transferring money internationally.
-Both international money transfer possibilities differ basically in speed and amount of fees you have to pay.
+As expats living in Germany might face this problem a lot when transferring money to their home country or from their home country.
+Let us take a look at the two options you have when transferring money internationally.
+Both possibilities differ basically in speed and amount of fees you have to pay.

-But before, there is one very important legal rule when transferring funds from a foreign country to a German bank account, or from German bank accounts to foreign bank accounts.
+But before we start, there is one very important legal rule when transferring funds from a foreign country to a German Bank Account, or from German bank accounts to foreign bank accounts.
 Not following this legal rule will be considered a criminal offense that can result in a fine of 30.000€.

 Legal Rule for International Money Transfers

-Luckily, reporting your international money transfer to the German Bundesbank is very easy with the following 3 possibilities.
+Luckily, reporting your international money transfer to the German Bundesbank is very easy with the following three possibilities.
 The report is nothing to be scared about.
-It will just get scary if you do not report your international money transfer by the 7th calendar day of the following month.
+It will just get scary if you do not report it by the 7th calendar day of the following month.
 Bundesbank will consider your transfer as “not submitted” beyond this deadline.

 Not reporting your international money transfer is considered a criminal offense by German law and can result in a fine of up to 30.000€ for every transfer not reported.
 So please report your transfer in time, because the German government does not take money issues lightly.

-These are the 3 ways to report your international money transfer to the German Bundesbank:
+These are the three ways to report your international money transfer to the German Bundesbank:

-Phone: This is probably the easiest and fastest way to call the hotline of the German Bundesbank with the phone number given on their website.
+- Phone: This is probably the easiest and fastest way.
+Therefore, Call the hotline of the German Bundesbank with the phone number given on their website.
 Their employees will help you to submit your report correctly (if you reach an English-speaking employee of course).

-E-Mail: If you make international money transfers on a regular basis, you can also send the German Bundesbank an e-mail if already know what information you need to report.
+- E-Mail: If you make international money transfers on a regular basis, you can also send the German Bundesbank an e-mail.
+Do this in case you already know what information you need to report.
 May be easier for some people than passing information by phone.

-Online: The German Bundesbank offers an international money transfer reporting portal as well that can be used instead of calling or sending an e-mail.
+- Online: The German Bundesbank offers an international money transfer reporting portal as well.
+This can be used instead of calling or sending an e-mail.
 Before you are able to use the reporting portal, you have to register here and get a reporting number.

-For your first international money transfer to Germany or from Germany, using option 1 might be the easiest to just call the German Bundesbank.
-This way a service employee can help you to report, so you don’t forget any important information.
+For your first international money transfer to Germany or from Germany, using option one might be the easiest.
+This way, a service employee can help you to report.
+So you don’t forget any important information.

 Transfer Way #1: International Bank Transfer

-Option 1 to transfer funds between borders is the traditional international bank transfer.
+Option one, to transfer funds between borders, is the traditional international bank transfer.
 To utilize this option, you need two bank accounts.
-One bank account with a foreign bank abroad and another bank account at a local bank in Germany.
+One bank account with a foreign bank abroad and another bank account at a Local Bank in Germany.
 Between those two bank accounts, you can make a special foreign bank transfer with your IBAN and BIC (also known as SWIFT code).

-As long as you transfer internationally with SEPA and without currency exchange (e.g. from Euro to Swedish Krona), your funds will arrive quickly in the account you want them to, and your transfer should be free of charge.
+As long as you transfer internationally with SEPA and without currency exchange (e.g. from Euro to Swedish Krona), your funds will arrive quickly in the account you want them to.
+Also, your transfer should be free of charge.
 As soon as you leave the European Union and exchange currencies, you will have to wait potentially weeks for the funds to arrive and pay some hefty fees.

-Fees for international bank transfers can include handling fees, sending fees, receiving fees, brokerage fees, 3rd party fees, etc. Banks can also use their own exchange rate that is different from the real exchange rate you find online and pocket some fees there as well.
+Fees for international bank transfers can include handling fees, sending fees, receiving fees, Brokerage fees, 3rd party fees, etc. Banks can also use their own exchange rate.
+This is different from the real exchange rate you find online and fees apply here as well.
 Definitely pay attention to the exchange rate the sending bank gives you in order to save some money.

 The real issue with international bank transfers from a customer perspective is that the fees are kind of a black box.
-Every bank determines its fees individually, so there is really only one way to tell the exact fees for your international money transfer: Use a currency converter after your funds have arrived in the receiving account and see the difference between the currency converter and the funds that have arrived.
+Every Bank determines its fees individually.
+So there is really only one way to tell the exact fees: Use a currency converter after your funds have arrived in the receiving account and see the difference between the currency converter and the funds that have arrived.

-Instead of waiting weeks for your money to arrive from an international bank transfer and having to pay potentially hefty fees, you can also use option 2: A money transfer service.
+Instead of waiting weeks for your money to arrive from an international bank transfer and having to pay potentially hefty fees, you can also use option 2: A money transfer service like Wise.

 Transfer Way #2: Money Transfer Service